7 Spiritual Books About Angels

 3. The Book of Angels

 The Book of Angels is holographic and follows the beginning archangels and angelic law.
-Throughout the book, you get gothic, bright, colorful artwork and designs.
+You get gothic, bright, colorful artwork and designs throughout the book.
 All the content and information has come from the Bible or references worldwide to the angels.
-These are all the main archangels talk to you about how Phoenix and Dragons connect to angels and how they are also higher beings.
+These are all the main archangels talking to you about how Phoenix and Dragons connect to angels and how they are higher beings.

-Author talks to you about the series and all the different ruling areas of life that rule in music, arts, dance, and angel alphabets.
-So despite it being more aimed at kids, I loved it because the content is good.
+The author talks to you about the series and all the different ruling areas of life that rule in music, arts, dance, and angel alphabets.
+So, despite it being more aimed at kids, I loved it because the content is good.
 The stories that myths and legends tell you about the different angels and go through stories about them.
 Also, you can learn more about Lucifer in detail.

-If angels are something you want children to get interested in or they’re already interested in angels, this book would be great.
-There was many law and content that gave you biblical tales.
+If you want children to get interested in angels or are already interested in angels, this book would be great.
+There were many laws and content that gave you biblical tales.
 The artwork alone is stunning, and the stories are quite accurate.
-Even if you’re not religious and you don’t particularly believe in angels, it is still a beautiful book to have in your collection.
+Even if you’re not religious and don’t believe in angels, it is still a beautiful book in your collection.

 The Book of Angels